Jarnac

 Jarnac (/fr/; /oc/; Saintongese: Jharnat) is a commune in the Charente department, southwestern France.
-It is situated on the right (north) bank of the river Charente 20 km west of Angoulême, and about 10 km east of and Cognac.
+It is situated on the right (north) bank of the river Charente 20 km west of Angoulême, and about 10 km east of Cognac.

 It was the site of the Battle of Jarnac in 1569.
 The region has long been associated with the production of cognac.
 The town is host to numerous smaller cognac producers as well as larger internationally known brands such as Courvoisier, Delamain and Thomas Hine & Co.
+The commune is listed as a Village étape.

-It is the birthplace and resting place of François Mitterrand, President of France from 1981 to 1995.
+It is the birthplace and resting place of François Mitterrand, who served as president of France from 1981 to 1995 and is the last president born outside a metropolitan area to date.